vishleshpatel/PolicyBench/README.md

 the command assumes your current directiry is SDN_RuleSetGenerator.
 This command will will write both reachablity policies and measurement policies into the overlappedReachabilityPolicies.txt and overlappedMeasurementPolicies.txt file in the current directory.

 Once, these 2 .txt files generated, it will used to generate rules.

-Note:

-Using t
+Rules can be generated using OverlappingPoliciesToRules.py.
+Command for this is as follows:

+    username@ubuntu:~/SDN_RuleSetGenerator/pyretic$ ./pyretic.py -m p0 pyretic.modules.OverlappingPoliciesToRules

+the command assumes your current directory is /home/username/SDN_RuleSetGenerator/pyretic.

+Note: Policy generator scripts imports another module's class method to perform several actions.
+So, you need to modify the system path append line (**sys.path.append**) in generateOverlappedPolicies.py as per the path of SDN_RuleSetGenerator folder in your machine.

+you may also need to set path variables first before using rule generator pyretic application like this:

+    export PATH=$PATH:/home/yourusername/pox
+    export PYTHONPATH=/home/yourusername/pox:/home/yourusername/SDN_RuleSetGenerator/pyretic

 ##Commands

 ##References